-Twitter in the context of internet addiction is unusual in that Twitter acts as a means by which information and support can be aquired, yet Twitter contains mechanisms by which internet addiction is entrenched and becomes more difficult to heal.
+[Add a title, cover page, etc.]

-Deliberate usage of Twitter appears to be done in part to help deal with internet addiction.
+Studying internet addiction by analyzing Twitter is a bit ironic, in that Twitter acts as a means by which information and support can be acquired, yet Twitter contains mechanisms by which internet addiction is entrenched and becomes more difficult to heal.
+Nevertheless, conversations on Twitter appear to frequently give users an opportunitye to help deal with internet addiction.
 As such, usage of the service tends to follow a taxonomy where users act as sources of information, friends, or seekers of information (Honey, 2009).

 Tweets on this subject can be more specifically divided into tweets that focus on subconcerns related to gaming, lived experiences of the posters and those close to them, connecting to fictional media, connecting to informational media, discussion of consequences including sleep-related ones and others, humor, giving advice, subconcerns related to pornography, connecting to available research, as well as some non-productive activity such as inciting fights (“troll” being a slang term for a poster who does this), and arguing.
 Figure 1 shows the percentage of the tweets from the sample in each category.

 This deliberate usage interacts with the simultaneous usage of the service for continuing function under internet addiction.
 Multiple tweets within the sample complain of how Twitter compounds the effects of internet addiction.
 There is at least one that describes being unable to permanently stop use of the service.
 This is consistent with relapse, a component of addiction where the internet addict tends to resume usage of the service despite actively wanting to stop usage (Kuss, 2014).
 As can be seen from Figure 1, around 10% of the posts in the sample were discussing consequences of internet addiction, and this group overlaps with the section of tweets detailing lived experiences.
 Figure 2 shows the direct and indirect consequences of internet addiction that were complained of in the sample.